deanmlittle/solana-target-switcher/README.md

 ## Usage

 1. **Activate the Extension:**
-   - Once installed, the extension automatically adds a new icon to the status bar.
+   - The extension is not activated by default.
+To activate is, simply search for and run "Toggle Solana Target OS" in VSCode.

 2. **Toggle Between Targets:**
    - Click the icon in the status bar to toggle between the default Rust build target and the "solana" target.
-   - The icon will change color based on the selected target.

-3. **Target Display:**
-   - When the "solana" target is selected, the icon will be solid.
-   - When the default target is selected, the icon will be outlined.
+   - The Solana icon will appear solid if Solana is selected, or as an outlined version otherwise.

-4. **Configuration:**
+3. **Configuration:**
-   - The extension modifies the `rust-analyzer.cargo.target` setting in your VSCode workspace configuration.
+   - The extension modifies the `rust-analyzer.cargo.target` and `rust-analyzer.cargo.extraArgs` setting in your VSCode workspace configuration.

 ## Contribution